pkgw/pwpy/pwilliams/README.txt

 The scripts contained in this directory (mmm/pwilliams) should only require a standard MIRIAD install to operate.

+The scripts contained in the "BBS" subdirectory are my scripts for my broadband spectra observing campaign.

+The files in the "pyata" subdirectory are for HCRO computers, allowing you to run various useful ata* commands in Python.

 The scripts contained in the "fancy" subdirectory (mmm/pwilliams/fancy) rely on my stack of Python bindings to MIRIAD.
 There's a fairly complicated set of software that needs to be